swiftlang/swift-evolution/proposals/0000-custom-executors.md

 of the following ways.
 We may add more ways in the future.

 - The actor may declare a property named `serialExecutor`.
+  The property must not be actor-isolated.

 - The actor may declare a property named `delegateActor`.
+  The property must not be actor-isolated.
 The type of the property must be convertible to `Actor`.
 The property must always return the same actor.
 Actor safety checking should allow uses of the actor state and functions of `delegateActor` from the actor functions of the delegating actor.

   The `serialExecutor` property will be synthesized as if the following: